-Marking our third harvest from the producers of La Serrania, this latest filter coffee release is tasting vibrant and complex, reminding us of caramel, dried flowers and spices.
+Marking our sixth harvest from the producers of La Serrania, this latest decaf filter coffee release is tasting vibrant and complex, reminding us of caramel, dried flowers and spices.

 The Decaffeination Process

-The actual solvent doing the work of decaffeinating the green coffee at Descafecol is derived from fermenting and making an alcohol from predominantly sugar cane, but other sources include blackberries, beetroots and grapes.
-This is combined with acetic acid (a simple vinegar) and spring water and is used to wash the caffeine out of the steamed green coffee until less than 3% of the original caffeine content remains.
+The actual solvent doing the work of decaffeinating the green coffee at Descafecol is derived from fermenting and making an alcohol from sugar cane.
+This is combined with spring water and is used to wash the caffeine out of the steamed green coffee until less than 0.1% of the original caffeine content remains.

 Pitalito, Huila, Colombia

-Wonderfully sweet & clean, look for notes of cherry jam, molasses & prunes.
-Comforting milk chocolate leads to a finish reminding us of candied walnuts.
+Wonderfully sweet & clean, look for notes of brown sugar & gentle orange.
+Comforting milk chocolate leads to a finish reminding us of candied almonds.